For the latest news and updates, see the blog.

-A much better measure of “the economy” is median income because that is a much more accurate reflection of the economic well being of most people.
-And policies that improve median income are more likely to benefit the majority of the population (and get democratic approval) than policies that boost mean income.
-Unfortunately, median income has been relatively ignored and because it is neglected, it is poorly measured, so our first priority should be to try to measure it with at least as much precision as we achieved long-ago in measuring GDP.
+A much better measure of “the economy” is median income because that is a more accurate reflection of the economic well being of most people.
+Policies that improve median income are more likely to benefit the majority of the population (and get democratic approval) than policies that boost mean GDP.
+Unfortunately, median income has been ignored relative to GDP and because it has been neglected, it is poorly measured, so our first priority should be to try to measure it with at least as much precision as we achieved long ago in measuring GDP.

-There are many different methodologies for measuring median income and the mechanics of how to measure it need better protocols and more international agreement so that statistical agencies can measure it more reliably.
-A new methodology which works best for measuring economic wellbeing is MELI (Median Expected Lifetime Income).
-The MELI FAQ explains why MELI is better than GDP for most (but not all) applications and why it will be more successful at replacing GDP than other attempts such as the United Nations’ efforts with the HDI .
+The mechanics of how to measure median income need better protocols and more international agreement so that statistical agencies can measure it more reliably.
+For example, it would be easy to incorporate life expectancy with median income and thereby gain a more comprehensive measure of wellbeing by measuring MELI (Median Expected Lifetime Income).
+The MELI FAQ explains why MELI is better than GDP for most (but not all) applications and why it will be more successful at replacing GDP than other attempts such as the United Nations’ efforts with the HDI.

 Medianism seeks to replace the primary moral philosophy that governs economics and business: money-metric utilitarianism or mmutilitarianism.
 Mmutilitarianism is the idea that total income is what matters even if most people get nothing and all the benefits go to the rich.
 It over-emphasizes the welfare of elites and medianism seeks to find ways to refocus our energies towards the economic well being of the average people (near the median income) and seek policies that benefit a majority of people.
 Mainstream economists often recommend policies that benefit an elite minority because of unthinkingly following mmutilitarian ideas.